dataflownb/dfkernel/frontend/dfcells/README.md

-# @jupyterlab/cells
+# @dfnotebook/dfcells

-A JupyterLab package which provides an implementation of a Jupyter notebook cell.
+A JupyterLab package which provides a modified implementation of [@jupyterlab/cells](https://github.com/jupyterlab/jupyterlab/tree/master/packages/cells), a Jupyter notebook cell.
-These cells are used in both the [notebook](../notebook) and the [code console](../console).
+These cells are used in the [@dfnotebook/dfnotebook](../dfnotebook).
-The result of cell execution is shown in an output area, which is implemented in [@jupyterlab/outputarea](../outputarea).
+The result of cell execution is shown in an output area, which is implemented in [@dfnotebook/dfoutputarea](../dfoutputarea).
-Markdown and raw cells can have attachments, which is implemented in [@jupyterlab/attachments](../attachments).
+Markdown and raw cells can have attachments, which is implemented in [@jupyterlab/attachments](https://github.com/jupyterlab/jupyterlab/tree/master/packages/attachments).